wgins/mixpanel-custom-cohorts/README.md

 ![](MixpanelExplore.gif)

-You can then use the Cohorts you created using the Cohorts property in any Mixpanel report:
+You can then use the Cohorts you created using the "Cohort" property in any Mixpanel report:

 ![](MixpanelCohorts.gif)